• Home

 Reset the Tyre Pressure Monitor (TPMS)

 If the tyre-pressure warning light on your Jeep Renegade (2014–present) has come on after you’ve checked or adjusted the pressures, or after fitting different wheels, you usually just need to let the system relearn — and on the Renegade that’s done by driving, not by pressing a button.
+The light showing up after a top-up, a wheel swap or a cold morning is normal and not a fault; it simply means the system is still working against the old reference and needs a short drive to catch up.
 Here’s how it works.

 Resetting the System